jhoanTrujillo/e-commerce-pp5/README.md

 ![](https://raw.githubusercontent.com/jhoanTrujillo/e-commerce-pp5/main/github_media/signup_page_w3.png)

 ### W3 CSS - Jigsaw
-The jigsaw test returns several errors due to the usage of a third-party library
+The jigsaw checker returns a number of errors in each page all cause by the third-party library we are using.
+Bulma CSS, the library implements some CSS styling that isn't compliant with Jigsaw and provides several errors when declaring variables.

+The library works as expected and there are any issues other than compliance issues.
+This specific error won't be corrected as it was a choice to save time to use the bulma CSS library at the beginning of the project.

 ## Bugs
 For bugs please see the project board.
 There is a section that handles and catalogs all the bugs that the project experience previously and other bugs that might need to be fix in the future.